caspergrl/GT-UX-UI-Dec2022-June2023/21-week/01-lesson.md

         * While some platforms offer low- or no-code options for simple sites, implementing more customization or advanced features will always require code.
         * In many cases, adding functionality to a CMS or low- or no-code solution can be more difficult than just starting from scratch.
         * It is possible that a certain project would be impossible in one technology, while taking only minutes in another.
 As with all web technologies, research can save a lot of time.
 * Connect the research that students will do into hosting technologies to the need to become familiar with all the options available, so that they can guide future clients who are interested in a first-time site or considering alternatives for site hosting.

+## SLIDE 10
-* **Go to Slide 11:** Describe the differences between hosted vs. managed vs. self-hosted - this is primarily associated with Wordpress options, but can also be important to know for potential client work.
+Hosted vs. managed vs. self-hosted - this is primarily associated with Wordpress options, but can also be important to know for potential client work.
     1. A **hosted** WordPress website at Wordpress.com where the blog owner does not have access to the code.
     2. A **managed WordPress** website is when you choose a web hosting provider like porkbun.com or bluehost and that hosting platform provides the framework and back-end management.
 You usually have access to most code files, but there are generally guardrails around truly destructive behavior.
     3. A **self-hosted WordPress** site is when you find a hosting platform like DigitalOcean that gives you direct access to the root directory where you install a copy of WordPress and have full freedom and control (for better or worse) to every possible line of code.

-    * **Note**: Students may question what is the “best” choice or most popular choice for hosting technology; it’s important that they answer this for themselves by doing research during the activity portion of the class.

-    * **Conclusion/takeaways**:
-        * There is no one “right” way to showcase one’s design portfolio.
-As emerging designers, students will need to weigh the pros and cons for each option and decide on a hosting technology that will be the right fit for their needs.
-            * The purpose of the page influences what you see as a pro or con.
-        * Students should make notes about what is most important to them: flexibility of customization, ease of use, simplicity of process, etc. There is a worksheet in the next activity they can use for this.
-    * Let students know that they’re going to discover more details about hosting options in the first activity, where they will dig into the pros and cons of a variety of site hosting technologies and come to a decision about the one that’s right for their future portfolio.
+## SLIDE 11
 ### 4. Student Do: Evaluating Hosting Technologies (30 min)

-* **Go to Slide 12:** Transition to the activity, where students will begin researching hosting options for their portfolio sites, assessing a variety of hosting technologies, while gaining an understanding of the overall site hosting landscape.
+Transition to the activity, where students will begin researching hosting options for their portfolio sites, assessing a variety of hosting technologies, while gaining an understanding of the overall site hosting landscape.

 * Ask the TA to Slack out the instructions for the [Hosting Technology Assessment Activity](https://docs.google.com/document/d/1Z33OAIpg_ES1u4p7sdqpdnCleqtWCA8-lodIhd_Y8zU/edit?usp=sharing).